DIVORCE LAW IN THE PHILIPPINES NOW IN CONGRESS

 The House of Representatives Committee on Population and Family Relations has submitted a divorce bill for plenary debates on the floor.
 It is a consolidated version of several proposed bills in Congress for dissolution and other related issues.
+(For an updated version of this article, please CLICK HERE)

 The text of the proposed bill has not yet been released, but these are the important features of the law gathered from official media releases of the House and the public domain.